Kick the Dust Up: Commercial performance

 "Kick the Dust Up" debuted on the Hot Country Songs chart at number 49 the week before its official release.
 It was the best-selling country music song of the week when it was released for sale, debuting as number one on the Country Digital Songs chart with 127,000 copies sold.
 It rose to number one on both the Hot Country Songs and Country Airplay charts, and number 26 on the Billboard Hot 100 chart.
 It reached over a million in sales by November 2015.
 As of January 2016, the song has sold 1,090,000 copies in the US.
-It was certified 3× Platinum by RIAA in August 2020.
+It was certified 4× Platinum by Recording Industry Association of America (RIAA) in September 2024.

 In Canada, the song rose to a peak position of number one on the Canada Country chart and 15 on the Canadian Hot 100 chart.
 The song was also Bryan's first entry on the Australian Singles Chart, spending one week at number 98.